raphaelmun/pxl-dynamodb/README.md

     // Options described for the pxl lib like queryParam and logPxlFailed can be passed here as well

     // Additional options are:
-    collectionPxls: 'pxls', // Name of the collection to store pxl documents for access tracking
+    collectionPxls: 'pxls', // Name of the DynamoDB table to store pxl documents for access tracking
-    collectionLinks: 'links', // Name of the collection to store shortened links
+    collectionLinks: 'links', // Name of the DynamoDB table to store shortened links

     alwaysShortenWithNewLinkId: false // Set to true if you need a different linkId each time you shorten a link - even if the link was shortened before